top of page

 Register with STMT

 Submit the registration form on the bottom of this page.
 We'll ask for your name, email, physical address (for group matching if needed), and your group name.
-A suggested donation of $10 helps cover coordination costs.
+A suggested donation of $10 will help cover our coordination and admin costs, and will allow us to make a group donation to the Institute for Catholic Culture.
 Official start date: Monday 4 May 2026.

 3